Motor Mount Buyer's Guide

 You can choose to just change the faulty mount/s as needed.
 There are motor mounts sold per piece anyway, so this is a viable option.
 However, it might be better to change all your engine mounts at the same time so they will all have the same general lifespan.

 Aside from these factors, you must also consider what type of motor mount to buy.
-There are four general types of motor mounts that are being offered in the market as of the moment.
-Each type has its own strong points and drawbacks, but picking one that suits your vehicle best entirely depends on your driving needs and your vehicle's requirements.
+There are four general types of motor mounts that are being offered in the market.
+Each type has its own strong points and drawbacks but picking one that suits your vehicle best entirely depends on your driving needs and your vehicle's requirements.
 Check out the following:

 When it comes to versatility, a resilient motor mount is your best bet.
 This type features a layer of rubber sandwiched between the motor and mount, effectively reducing the noise and vibration.
 It's a type that's highly recommended for large motor applications.